-.b.
-Zoonotic avian ifluenza is confirmed in presumed to be iresent in wild birds within North America or ine Pacific Islands Cleaning and disinfecting equipment known or suspected to be contaminated with zoonotic avian influenza Impermeable gloves (pvc or nitrile) or heavy duty rubber work gloves Goggles NIOSH-approved disposable N-95 particulate respirator 2 .
+2.b.
+Zoonotic avian influenza is confirmed 1 or presumed to be present in wild birds within North America or the Pacific Islands Cleaning and disinfecting equipment known or suspected to be contaminated with zoonotic avian influenza Impermeable gloves (pvc or nitrile) or heavy duty rubber work gloves Goggles NIOSH- approved disposable N-95 particulate respirator2.
 Workers must be fit-tested and medically cleared annually prior to wearing a respirator.
-Disposable Tyvek coveralls or raingear that can be disinfected Waders, hipboots, rubber boots or boot covers In addition to the work practices listed above: 1.
-Clean surfaces of equipment and reusable PPE with detergent and water, then disinfect with a virucide (such as Virkon®) that kills avian influenza viruses.
-Follow the label instructions.
-2. www.epa.gov/pesticides/factsheets/avian.htm lists registered products.
+Disposable Tyvek coveralls or raingear that can be disinfected Waders, hip- boots, rubber boots or boot covers In addition to the work practices listed above: Clean surfaces of equipment and reusable PPE with detergent and water, then disinfect with a virucide (such as Virkon®) that kills avian influenza viruses.
+Follow the label instructions. www.epa.gov/pesticides/factsheets/avian.htm lists registered products.
 If a registered product is not available, use 3/4 cup of household bleach (5.25-6.00% sodium hypochlorite) per gallon of water for hard, non-porous surfaces.
-3. Avoid generating mists with water sprayers during equipment decontamination procedures.
-4. Do not touch any part of exposed person (especially the face) with gloved hands.
+Avoid generating mists with water sprayers during equipment decontamination procedures.
+Do not touch any part of exposed person (especially the face) with gloved hands.
 Replace torn or damaged gloves immediately.
-5. Additional protection (such as aprons and face shields) may be desired during equipment decontamination to prevent contact with contaminated material.
-6. If there is known exposure to body fluids of the carcass (examples: knife cut, needle stick) contact your health care professional and provide a complete history of your activities.
+Additional protection (such as aprons and face shields) may be desired during equipment decontamination to prevent contact with contaminated material.
+If there is known exposure to body fluids of the carcass (examples: knife cut, needle stick) contact your health care professional and provide a complete history of your activities.
 Carefully remove PPE in the order as described above in section 2a.
 Key for colored conditions sections: Green - Low risk conditions Orange - Medium risk conditions Red - High risk conditions